-Lasting Legacies, the inaugural exhibition of the Thomas Gallery on Level 1 of John M. Olin Library, pays tribute to seven influential Washington University alumni whose work has enriched their respective professions and communities.
-Lasting Legacies will be on view through fall 2018.
+Lasting Legacies, the inaugural exhibition of the Jack E. and Debbie T. Thomas Gallery on Level 1 of John M. Olin Library, pays tribute to seven influential Washington University alumni whose work has enriched their respective professions and communities.
+Lasting Legacies will be on view until fall 2018.

 The Thomas Gallery fosters discovery and inspiration through the display of Washington University Libraries’ vast and distinct collections.
 The exhibition space is stewarded by the Department of Special Collections.